-2020 2021 2022 RMB RMB RMB Balance as of January 1, 27,612 28,182 28,330 Reversal of uncertain tax positions over 10 years (7,997) Increase related to current year tax positions 570 148 Balance as of December 31, 28,182 28,330 20,333
+2021 2022 2023 RMB RMB RMB Balance as of January 1, 28,182 28,330 20,333 Reversal of uncertain tax positions over 10 years (7,997) (4,236) Increase related to current year tax positions 148 2,501 Balance as of December 31, 28,330 20,333 18,598

 The Group did not accrue any potential penalties and interest related to these uncertain tax positions for all years presented on the basis that the likelihood of penalties and interest being charged is not considered to be probable.
-In 2022, the Group reversed RMB8.0 million of liabilities associated with uncertain tax positions accrued more than 10 years, as their probability of being investigated by the PRC tax authorities would be remote.
+In 2022 and 2023, the Group reversed RMB8.0 million and RMB4.2 million of liabilities associated with uncertain tax positions accrued more than 10 years, respectively, as their probability of being investigated by the PRC tax authorities would be remote.
+The increase in liabilities associated with uncertain tax positions when the Group expects that it is more likely than not that the ultimate resolution of uncertain tax positions may be different from these estimates.

 The amounts of uncertain tax positions listed above are based on the recognition and measurement criteria of ASC 740.
 However, due to the uncertain and complex application of tax regulations, it is possible that the ultimate resolution of uncertain tax positions may result in liabilities which could be materially different from these estimates.
 In such an event, the Group will record additional tax expense or tax benefit in the period in which such resolution occurs.
-The Group does not expect changes in uncertain tax positions recognized as of December 31, 2022 to be material in the next twelve months.
+The Group does not expect changes in uncertain tax positions recognized as of December 31, 2023 to be material in the next twelve months.
 In accordance with PRC Tax Administration Law on the Levying and Collection of Taxes, the PRC tax authorities generally have up to five years to claw back underpaid tax plus penalties and interest for PRC entities' tax filings.
 In the case of tax evasion, which is not clearly defined in the law, there is no limitation on the tax years open for investigation.
-Accordingly, the PRC entities' tax years from 2018 to 2022 remain subject to examination by tax authorities.
-There are no ongoing examinations by tax authorities as of December 31, 2022.
+Accordingly, the PRC entities' tax years from 2019 to 2023 remain subject to examination by tax authorities.
+There are no ongoing examinations by tax authorities as of December 31, 2023.

-15. Ordinary Shares
+14. Ordinary Shares